crossplatformsweden/react-native-components/ReadMe.md

 ```

 ## Documentation
-See our GitHub Pages generated from code comments
+See our GitHub Pages generated from code comments.
+This documentation is also available as intellisense / auto complete.

 * **[API Documnentation](https://crossplatformsweden.github.io/react-native-core/)**